CambridgeDH/CDH-cookbook/beginner/python/lesson8-capstone-using-python-in-humanities.md

 </pre>
 </details>

-Note that we imported only the class TextBlob from the module.
+Note that in the answer above, we imported only the class TextBlob from the module.
 This is optional; you could import the entire module if you wanted.

-!
-A special note: the sentiment analysis functionality in textblob only works with some additional installations.
+**A special note**: the sentiment analysis functionality in textblob only works with some additional installations.
 Here they are below:

 ```python
 !python -m textblob.download_corpora